CartoDB/cartodb/CONTRIBUTING.md

 See [doc/frontend.md](doc/frontend.md) for more in-depth documentation.

-Until our guidelines are publically available follow the existing file/directory and style structure.
+Until our guidelines are publicly available follow the existing file/directory and style structure.

 ## Grunt